×

 About the Utah Symphony Chorus

-The Utah Symphony Chorus is composed of volunteer and professional singers from the Salt Lake City area who come from all walks of life.
-The Chorus typically performs three concerts each season with the Utah Symphony in Abravanel Hall, which may include choral masterworks, pops concerts, and our annual audience-participation Messiah Sing-In.
+The Utah Symphony Chorus is composed of volunteer singers from the Salt Lake City area who come from all walks of life.
+The chorus typically performs three concerts each season with the Utah Symphony in Abravanel Hall, which may include choral masterworks, pops concerts, and our annual audience-participation Messiah Sing-In.

-The chorus has sung under the baton of Utah Symphony Music Directors Maurice Abravanel, Varujan Kojian, Joseph Silverstein, Keith Lockhart, and Thierry Fischer, as well as numerous guest conductors including Robert Shaw, Margaret Hillis, Roger Wagner, Peter Eros, Bernard Labadie, Andrew Litton, Stanisław Skrowaczewski, and many others.
+Singers have performed under the baton of Utah Symphony Music Directors Maurice Abravanel, Varujan Kojian, Joseph Silverstein, Keith Lockhart, Thierry Fischer, and Music Director Designate Markus Poschner, as well as numerous guest conductors including Robert Shaw, Margaret Hillis, Roger Wagner, Peter Eros, Bernard Labadie, Andrew Litton, and Stanisล‚aw Skrowaczewski.

 About the Utah Opera Chorus